Blog & News

-June is Men’s Health Month and this presents an opportunity to discuss preventable health problems faced by men worldwide.
+Men’s Health Month presents an opportunity to discuss preventable health problems faced by men worldwide.
 While both men and women are affected by common medical conditions such as heart disease, obesity, and cancer, these conditions affect each gender differently.
 Recognizing the factors that influence men’s health can help us address these problems as a society and improve the health of men in our communities.

 One of the initiatives of Men’s Health Month is education about health problems commonly affecting men that can lead to disability, poor quality of life, or death.
 Men have higher death rates compared to women for several health conditions, including cardiovascular disease, cancer, and diabetes.
 In 2017, the life expectancy for men was five years less than women, partially due to the prevalence of these diseases.
 Recognizing the risk factors associated with these conditions can help men make improved choices regarding their health.
 A healthy diet, regular physical activity, and reducing use of tobacco and alcohol products can lower the risk for these diseases and improve the odds of a longer, healthier life spent with loved ones.

 Social factors also affect life expectancy in men.
 Increased risk taking and a higher percentage of men in dangerous jobs (mining, construction, firefighting, etc.) further reduce life expectancy averages.
 Recognizing these hazards can help men make safer decisions in the face of danger.
 Violence is also more common in men, disproportionately affecting African American men especially.
 Suicide is a leading cause of death for men in the US, underscoring the importance of mental health and seeking assistance from others despite stigmas that may exist within our culture.